Course Materials: FAQs

 I don't see any books listed for my class, what does this mean?

-As Faculty and Departments submit their course material requirements to the Bookstore, we are continually in the process of obtaining course materials.
-Please check back closer to the start of the semester.
+As Faculty and Departments submit their course material requirements to the Bookstore, we are continually in the process of obtaining course materials and putting them up on our website.
+If you don't see any books listed for your class yet, please check back closer to the start of the semester.

 Alternatively, there may not be any course materials arranged through the Bookstore.
-Please consult your instructor, course outline or Canvas for assigned course materials.
+Please consult your instructor, check your course outline or Canvas for assigned course materials.

 What is your Refund Policy for Course Materials?